oluwaseunadenuga/oluwaseunadenuga/README.md

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to risk assessment, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

-## Tenable vulnerability scanning lab with Azure VM -Credentialed scans, finding analysis
+## Tenable vulnerability scanning lab with Microsoft Azure VM - credentialed scans and finding analysis
 - **[Vulnerability Management Program Implementation](https://github.com/oluwaseunadenuga/vulnerability-management--program)**

 ##  Vulnerability Management with Tenable Nessus Essentials and Metasploit2